 Both the Revised Pay as you earn and pay as you earn are the same because they are part of the same income-driven repayment plans one of them cap about 10% of the discretionary income to pay off the interest amount whereas the other does actually raises the monthly payment as the income increases and that the reason the person is able to get close to forgiven payment.

-In these income driven payments both of them differ from each other some cases like in to qualify you have to show some financial distress or a 10 years of financial plan, whereas to qualify for repaye you don’t have to any kind of financial plan.
-The Repaye Factor depends upon the income and your family size and it increase.
+In these income-driven payments both of them differ from each other in some cases like in to qualify you to have to show some financial distress or 10 years of a financial plan, whereas to qualify for repair you don’t have to any kind of financial plan.
+The Repaye Factor depends upon the income and your family size and it increases.

 What is Paye?

 The Paye (Pay-as-you-Earn) is a repayment plan which withholds or deducts the payment for the loan interest from the payment.
 The deducted amount is also refundable if the amount exceeds the the interest amount.

 It was introduced by the US President Barack Obama on October,2011 and back then it was commonly known as the obama student loan repayment,it’s considered most suitable for married couples because they both can have an income.